Dorothy (band)

-Dorothy is an American rock band from Los Angeles, California, formed in 2014.
-The band consists of vocalist Dorothy Martin, drummer Jason Ganberg, guitarists Devon Pangle and Eli Wulfmeier, and bassist Eliot Lorango.
+Dorothy (stylized as DOROTHY) is the namesake for American rock band fronted by songwriter and vocalist Dorothy Martin.
+The band formed in 2014 in Los Angeles, and consists of drummer Jake Hayden, guitarist Sam Koltun, and bassist Eliot Lorango.
 They released their first project, a self-titled EP, in 2014.
-Rolling Stone deemed them "a [band] you need to know," and named them #14 on their 50 Best New Artists of 2014 list.
+Rolling Stone deemed them "a [band] you need to know," and named Dorothy’s band #14 on their 50 Best New Artists of 2014 list.